Updated: June 8, 2026

 Events

-You’re Invited to participate in June’s Early Childhood Community Call!
+You’re Invited to participate in July’s Early Childhood Community Call!

 Join ECECD Secretary Elizabeth Groginsky and special guests on the first Tuesday of every month from 8–9 a.m., to discuss important issues pertaining to the New Mexico early childhood community.